 The church also houses the parish museum which preserves traces of the life of the local community, including vestments and sacred objects, tabernacles, procession lamps and votive offerings.
-We also recommend a visit to the old Church of St Mary of Capodarco, one of the most important buildings in the village.
+It is also worth visiting the old Church of Santa Maria di Capodarco, one of the most important buildings in the village.
 A plaque in the south wall of the church bears the date of 1358.
-The building underwent many changes over the centuries and after it was deconsecrated it was a school, a warehouse and then a theatre.
+The building underwent many changes over the centuries and after it was deconsecrated it became a school, a warehouse and then a theatre.

 After having been bought by Fermo City Council, and after the restoration work was completed, it has once again become a theatre, called "Teatro Nuovo di Capodarco", serving the local community.
 Immediately outside the built-up area, a house, which is known as "Villa Capodarco", dominates the coastal landscape.
 It was built at the beginning of the 20th century; in the past, it was the residence of the Piccolomini family and today it houses the headquarters of the "Comunità di Capodarco".